 On this page:

 Natural Communities have been part of the Natural Heritage conservation triad, along with plants and animals, since the inception in 1979 of California’s natural heritage program, the California Natural Diversity Data Base (CNDDB).
 Natural Community elements were at first classified according to “Preliminary Descriptions of the Terrestrial Natural Communities of California” (Holland 1986).
-Since the mid-1990s, however, CDFW and our partners, including the California Native Plant Society (CNPS), have been working on classifying vegetation types using the new state standards embodied in the Survey of California Vegetation, which comply with the National Vegetation Classification Standard (NVCS).
+Since the mid-1990s, however, CDFW and our partners, including the California Native Plant Society (CNPS), have been working on classifying vegetation types using the state standards embodied in the Survey of California Vegetation, which comply with the National Vegetation Classification Standard (NVCS).
 We now use the terms “Natural Communities” and “vegetation types” interchangeably.

 NVCS is a hierarchical classification, with the most granular level being the Association.
 Associations are grouped into Alliances, Alliances into Groups, and upward, as follows: